-But as you begin to think about choosing your A-Levels, or even put together your application and personal statement for university, you need to familiarise yourself with UCAS points: what they are, why they are important, and what impact they could have on your future studying options.
+As you begin thinking about choosing your A-Levels, or even try putting together your application and personal statement for university, you will need to familiarise yourself with UCAS points: what they actually are, why they are important, and what impact they could have on your future studying options.

 Take a look at our introduction to UCAS points, which answers the most commonly searched for questions – so you have everything you need to know before you need to start making plans for the future.

 In response to the growing numbers and types of post-sixteen qualifications (also known as Level 3 qualifications) offered to students all around the world, the UK’s Universities and Colleges Admissions Service (UCAS) created the UCAS Tariff Points system.